jgm/pandoc/man/man1/html2markdown.1.md

 -R, \--parse-raw
 :   Parse untranslatable HTML codes as raw HTML.

+\--no-wrap
+:   Disable text wrapping in output.
+(Default is to wrap text.)

 -H *FILE*, \--include-in-header=*FILE*
 :   Include contents of *FILE* at the end of the header.
 Implies
     `-s`.